Grand-Axe/Awesome-City/Readme.md

 In order to unroll just compensation for each individuals personal circumstances, graph methods (utilising [OkeuvoLite](https://github.com/Grand-Axe/Okeuvo-Lite) to create a universally unique hash for any concept) will be used to identify gaps and evaluate how various factors contribute to societal growth and wellbeing.

-The strength of this approach will be showcased in (amongst others) for example, strongly identifying women as needing compensation (through weightings, invention and innovation) for their heavy contributions to societal growth and capacity - through childbirth, nurturing and work gaps, as well as having to undergo consequential bodily and mental changes.
+The strength of this approach will be showcased in areas where skills and opportunity are currently thrown away; for example, strongly identifying women as needing compensation (through weightings, invention and innovation) for their heavy contributions to societal growth and capacity (through childbirth, nurturing and work gaps, as well as having to undergo consequential bodily and mental changes).<br />Women are just one example; compensating for similar factors in all affected areas would not only increase the talent pool with those who have been shut out, but will also create its own rich ecosystem of invention and innovation - a win-win.

 Awesome City can create money and opportunity from areas that todays economics treats as black holes.